YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 DSE
 ~~~

-Unless you are acting under the specific instructions of YottaDB/FIS support, please provide DSE with access to encryption keys by setting the value of $gtm_passwd in the environment.
+Unless you are acting under the specific instructions of YottaDB support, please provide DSE with access to encryption keys by setting the value of $gtm_passwd in the environment.

 DSE operations that operate on the file header (such as CHANGE -FILEHEADER) do not need access to database encryption keys, whereas DSE operations that access data blocks (such as DUMP -BLOCK) usually require access to encryption keys.
 However, all DSE operations potentially require access to encryption keys because if DSE is the last process to exit a database, it will need to flush dirty global buffers, for which it will need the encryption keys.
 DSE does not encrypt block dumps.
 There is a current misfeature, that access to the database key is needed to look at block 0 (a bitmap).
 In practical usage this is not a severe restriction since typically when a bitmap is examined data records are also examined (which require the key anyway).